Back to Scaling Node.js Applications guides

 serve((req) => new Response("Hello Deno!"), { port: 8000 });

-Deno fully embraces ES modules, aligning with modern web standards.
+Deno fully embraces ES modules to align with modern JavaScript standards.
 This decision brings several benefits, such as:

 • Better tree-shaking and static analysis capabilities.